-There is no guarantee that funds will be available to make awards for this Federal funding opportunity or that any proposal will be selected for funding.
-If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, they do so at their own risk of these costs not being included in a subsequent award.
+There is no guarantee that funds will be available for this Federal funding opportunity or that any proposal will be selected for funding.
+If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, they do so at their own risk.
 In no event will NOAA or the DOC be responsible for any proposal preparation costs.
 In addition, NOAA and DOC will not be responsible for proposal or project costs if this program fails to receive funding.
-Recipients and sub-recipients are